flutter/website/src/perf/isolates.md

 even if mutated on that isolate, doesn't change the value on the original isolate.

-The only objects that aren't copied when passed to an isolate are immutable objects that can't be changed anyway, such a String or an unmodifiable byte.
+The only [objects that aren't copied when passed][] to an isolate are immutable objects that can't be changed anyway, such a String or an unmodifiable byte.
-When you pass an immutable object between isolates, it is transferred, rather than copied, for better performance.
+When you pass an immutable object between isolates, a reference to that object is sent across the port, rather than the object being copied, for better performance.
 Because immutable objects can't be updated, this effectively retains the actor model behavior.

+[`Port` objects]: {{site.dart.api}}/stable/dart-isolate/ReceivePort-class.html
+[objects that aren't copied when passed]: https://api.dart.dev/stable/3.2.0/dart-isolate/SendPort/send.html

 An exception to this rule is
 when an isolate exits when it sends a message using the `Isolate.exit` method.
-Because the sending isolate won't exist after sending the message, it can pass the reference to the message while ensuring that only one isolate can access the message.
+Because the sending isolate won't exist after sending the message, it can pass ownership of the message from one isolate to the other, ensuring that only one isolate can access the message.

 The two lowest-level primitives that send messages are `SendPort.send`,